Help us improve your experience.

 Enable the port to support power over Ethernet (PoE).

-Configure the port as a Spanning Tree Protocol (STP) edge port, if you want to enable Bridge Protocol Data Unit (BPDU) guard on a port.
-This setting ensures that the port is treated as an edge port and guards against the reception of BPDUs, which are control messages in the STP.
-If you plug a non-edge device into a port configured with STP Edge, the port is disabled.
+Configure the port as a Rapid Spanning Tree Protocol (RSTP) edge port, if you want to enable Bridge Protocol Data Unit (BPDU) guard on a port.
+RSTP is enabled on ports to which clients that do not participate in RSTP are connected.
+This setting ensures that the port is treated as an edge port and guards against the reception of BPDUs.
+If you plug a non-edge device into a port configured with RSTP Edge, the port is disabled.
 In addition, the Switch Insights page generates a Port BPDU Blocked event.
 The Front Panel on the Switch Details will also display a BPDU Error for this port.

 You can clear the port of the BPDU error by selecting the port on the Front Panel and then clicking Clear BPDU Errors.

-You can also configure STP Edge at the switch level, from the Port Profile section on the switch details page.
+You can also configure RSTP Edge at the switch level, from the Port Profile section on the switch details page.

 QoS